 requirements.txtfile by including the specific Python agent version (

 To verify that the New Relic add-on has been enabled, run:

 This generates a list of New Relic-specific environment variables in Heroku.
 The Python agent uses these to determine which New Relic account and application data to use for reporting data.

 At a minimum, you should see:

-The license key is unique to your New Relic account.
+The is unique to your New Relic account.